 Diporto: A traditional Greek restaurant, picturesque with tables and chairs outside.
 Delicious lamb and don’t miss the spetsofai (stuffed lettuce leaves with rice and meat).

 Bacalico Cafe Bar: A slightly tucked away bar just past Diporto with a beautiful flowered facade.
 A perfect spot to relax with a coffee.

 All in all, Milos is one of the best Greek islands you have never heard of.
-A completely underrated gem in the Cyclades, I hope this inspires you to visit and enjoy my things to do in Milos!
+A completely underrated gem in the Cyclades, I hope this inspires you to visit and enjoy all the amazing things to do in Milos!

-Have you heard of Milos before?
-Or visited Milos?
+Have you visited Milos?
+Are you inspired to go if you haven’t been?
 Let me know in the comments!